 Fluoride is added to public drinking water to prevent tooth decay.
 Children who do not drink fluorinated public water because their homes use water from a private well often take fluoride tablets to prevent tooth decay.
-Fluoride is added to toothpaste and mouthwashes so it can be applied directly to the teeth to prevent tooth decay.
+Fluoride is added to toothpaste and mouthwashes so it can be applied directly to the teeth to reduce the formation of a sticky plaque on the teeth, preventing the swelling of gums and tooth decay.

 Fluoride is also taken by mouth for treating weakened bones (osteoporosis) and for preventing bone loss in people with rheumatoid arthritis and Crohn's disease.